Friday, 25 December 2009

 A three year old boy paid the most attention.
 He stopped to look at the violinist and continued, turning his head as his mother dragged him along.
 Several other children looked at the musician, but their parents forced them to move on.
 Only six people stopped and stayed for a while.
 About twenty gave the musician money while passing.
 He collected $32, and, when he finished playing, no one noticed or applauded.
 No one knew that the violinist was Joshua Bell, one of the best musicians in the world.
 He played one of the most intricate pieces ever written with a violin worth $3.5 million.
 Two days previously, his performance at a theater in Boston was sold out.
 The seats averaged $100.

-Washington Post, which arranged for Joshua Bell to play incognito in the metro station as part of an social experiment about our perception, taste and priorities."
+This is a true story.
+It was organized by The Washington Post, which arranged for Joshua Bell to play incognito in the metro station as part of an social experiment about our perception, taste and priorities."